Certain forms of juvenile idiopathic arthritis may cause fever, rash, and lymph node swelling and may affect the heart.

 Any type of JIA can interfere with physical growth.
 Joint deformities may develop if untreated.
 When JIA interferes with growth of the jaw, a small chin (micrognathia) can result.
 Long-standing (chronic) joint inflammation can eventually cause deformities of or permanent damage to the affected joint.

 There is no single, definitive laboratory test for JIA, but some blood tests are helpful in distinguishing one form from another.
-Blood is tested for rheumatoid factor and antinuclear antibodies, which are present in some people with rheumatoid arthritis and related autoimmune diseases.
+Blood is tested for a full blood count, rheumatoid factor, antinuclear antibodies, anti-cyclic citrullinated peptide antibodies, and a certain antigen called HLA-B27, some of which are present in some people with rheumatoid arthritis and related autoimmune diseases.

-Children with oligoarticular JIA who have antinuclear antibodies in their blood are at a higher risk of developing iridocyclitis.
-Children must be examined several times a year by an ophthalmologist for iridocyclitis regardless of whether symptoms are present because iridocyclitis may not cause any symptoms even though it is already causing eye inflammation.
-Children who have oligoarticular JIA should have an eye examination every 3 to 4 months, children who have polyarticular JIA should have an eye examination every 6 months, and children who have systemic JIA should have an eye examination once a year.
+Children with JIA who have antinuclear antibodies in their blood are at a higher risk of developing iridocyclitis.
+Children must be examined several times a year by an eye specialist (an ophthalmologist) for iridocyclitis regardless of whether symptoms are present because iridocyclitis may not cause any symptoms even though it is already causing eye inflammation.
+Children who have oligoarticular JIA or polyarticular JIA and who have antinuclear antibodies in their blood should have an eye examination every 3 months.
+Children who have oligoarticular or polyarticular JIA but who do not have antinuclear antibodies in their blood should have an eye examination every 6 months.
+Children who have systemic JIA should have an eye examination once a year.

 X-rays may be taken to look for characteristic changes in the bones or joints.